 The whole island constitutes a vast ecological park and is protected by international treaties.
 In ancient times, Tilos was famous for its herbs and became prosperous during the classic period, when the famous female poet, Irinna, lived on the island.

 After getting settled we'll head out into the countryside for our first hike on Tilos.
 This is a hike which combines all you have ever dreamed of when thinking about Greece.
-We start from our beautiful seaside village of Livadia, the trail leads us along the coastline to lovely beaches, including a red beach – due to the color of its sand.
-Eventually we reach Lethra Beach, a green tree-lined paradise, and begin the ascent towards Mikro Chorio (meaning small village in Greek).
+We start from our beautiful seaside village of Livadia, the trail leads us along the dramatic coastline overlooking lovely beaches and nearby islands.
+An ascent through a wild and picturesque valley brings us to Mikro Chorio (meaning small village in Greek).
 Once a highly populated village, it is now deserted.
 Houses have been abandoned and they remain along with the narrow alleys, green courtyards and its few present inhabitants – goats.
 Truly a unique experience to stroll through a “ghost” village on a Greek mountaintop.
-Picturesque as it may be, we are forced to leave it behind in order to start our descent back towards our starting point, Livadia.
-Amazing views abound all day, with rocky landscape dotted with villages giving way to the azure Mediterranean sea.
+Interesting as it may be, we are forced to leave it behind in order to start our descent back towards our starting point, Livadia.
+Amazing views abound all day, with rocky landscapes dotted with villages giving way to the azure Mediterranean sea.

 Day 5 - Panteleimonas

 This morning we'll enjoy a relaxing breakfast and then prepare ourselves for our hiking adventure, the trail to Agios Panteleimonas, a monastery built in 1531 AD by a sailor, who survived a shipwreck and had a vision of Saint Panteleimon in his dreams.
 As a result he decided to build the monastery to honor the saint who had saved him.
 And, as the myth goes, he discovered a natural spring at the spot where he decided to build the monastery!
 Nowadays, Agios Panteleimonas stands imposingly on top of a mountain slope, surrounded by maple trees, a juxtaposition to its harsh surroundings and a rare sight for an island.
-The trail starts on the outskirts of the Monastery and leads to Agios Antonios – the second harbour of the island, offering fantastic views of the nearby island of Nisiros.
+The trail starts on the outskirts of the Monastery and immediately begins to traverse the stunning mountain slopes.
+Amazing views abound, from the beautiful rocky landscape all around to the shimmering sea far below.
+Four hours of hiking will bring us to Eristos, where our coach awaits to take us back to the resort.

 This afternoon you can rack up some quality beach time, and later you'll be free to explore Livadia to find the perfect cozy seaside restaurant.

-Today's hike is rated at the high end of the MODERATE level with a total distance of 6.9 miles, hiking time of 3-4 hours, an elevation gain of 2111 feet, and 2187 of elevation loss.
-The hike starts at an altitude of 23 feet and tops out at 1411 feet.
+Today's hike is rated at the high end of the MODERATE level with a total distance of 4.6 miles, hiking time of 4 hours, an elevation gain of 1125 feet, and 1942 of elevation loss.
+The hike starts at an altitude of 820 feet and tops out at 1421 feet before ending at sea level.
+The trail is very exposed with a rocky surface, requiring normal hiking balance skills.

 Day 6 - Symi